joelcasado-tech/joelcasado-tech/README.md

 - 🌍 **Bilingual:** Native Spanish | Full Professional English.
 - 🤖 **AI Integration:** Focused on integrating LLMs (OpenAI, DeepSeek, Mistral) into automated business workflows.
 - 🏗️ **Full-Stack Logic:** Strong foundation in DAW principles, APIs, and Database Management.

 ---

-## 🚀 Current Focus: The AI Automation Lab

-I am currently building a series of "Business-First" applications to demonstrate the power of AI in modern sales and operations:

-- **Custom CRM Integrations:** Connecting fragmented web tools into a single source of truth.
-- **Technical Enablement:** I enjoy mentoring and "translating" code for non-technical stakeholders—making tech accessible to everyone.

----